wp-plugins/emoba-email-obfuscator-advanced/readme.txt

 Tags: spam, email, mail, address, addresses, hide, JavaScript Requires at least: 2.1
 Tested up to: 2.8.6
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==

 This plugin effectively and automatically makes it very difficult for spambots to harvest email addresses from your WordPress-powered blog.
-Email addresses may be placed in posts, comments, and pages, plain, as html links, or in a special "easy email" form, and emObA automatically protects them.
+Email addresses may be placed in posts, comments, and pages, plain, as html links, or in a special "easy email" form, and they are automatically protected by emObA.
 All email addresses appearing on your blog will appear on the screen as active links to normal, valid, and correct email addresses (the actual email is seen in the status bar when hovering), but to spambots they will have no recognizable features.

 It recognizes, and produces obfuscated active (click-to-send) email links for,